purescript/purescript-control/README.md

   empty :: forall a. f a
 ```

-The `Plus` type class extends the `Alt` typeclass with a value that
+The `Plus` type class extends the `Alt` type class with a value that
 should be the left and right identity for `(<|>)`.

 `Plus` instances should satisfy the following laws: